What Should You Do (and Not Do) After a Car Accident?

 Remember, there are laws that require you to report accidents (this is why hit-and-run is a crime, for instance), and those laws vary by state.
 Knowing what to do is a step in the right direction, especially if you’re dealing with an injury as a result of a crash that wasn’t your fault.
 Following these steps could strengthen your claim for compensation.
 Every case is unique, so it’s best to gather and keep all the information about your accident.
 It may be important down the road.

-5 Mistakes You Should Avoid If You’re Injured in a Car Accident
+5 Car Accident Injury Mistakes You Should Avoid

 1. Neglect to seek immediate medical care.